 Kentucky is at the forefront of the battle against an addiction crisis gripping the nation.
-Prescription painkillers, heroin, and methamphetamine are destroying lives and leveling communities across Kentucky, making it the fifth leading state in the nation for fatal drug overdoses.
-Landmark Recovery of Louisville was founded in order to fight back against addiction and restore hope, function, and purpose to the lives and family members of those held hostage by addiction.
+Prescription painkillers, heroin, and methamphetamine are destroying lives and leveling communities across the state.
+Landmark Recovery of Louisville was founded in order to restore hope, function, and purpose to those held hostage by addiction.

 Drug and Alcohol Rehab